leomil72/speck_cipher/README.md

 I opted to implement the 64/128 version of the cipher that is based on unsigned 32-bit variables, so that I could use the signed 64-bit integer of Dart, keeping only the first 32 bits of its native data type.

-- LICENSE
-The code is released worldwide under the Gnu GPL v3.0 license